aaltonewmedia/learn.newmedia.dog/content/courses/audiovisual-studio/week4/index.md

 #### Other projection mapping tools

-- [MadMapper](https://madmapper.com/) - Commercial projection mapping software that has a friendly interface and an active co
+- [MadMapper](https://madmapper.com/) - Commercial projection mapping software that has a friendly interface and an active community
 - [Sparck](http://tecartlab.com/sparck/) -
 - [ofxPiMapper](https://ofxpimapper.com/) - Projection mapping with the Raspberry Pi (made by Krisjanis from Aalto Fab Lab)
 - [Virtual Mapper](https://github.com/baku89/VirtualMapper)